The History of Marijuana: A Long & Turbulent Tale

-There was even a short Hemp for Victory movie, but it got lost along the way.
+There was even a short Hemp for Victory movie explaining the uses of hemp.

 The Controlled Substances Act from 1970

-This is the point in the recent history of marijuana when it all went wrong.
-Why, you may ask?
-Wel, it is this act that put cannabis on the list of Schedule 1 drugs.
+This was the point in the recent history of marijuana when it all went wrong.
+Why you may ask?
+Well, it is this act that put marijuana on the list of Schedule 1 drugs.

 The War on Drugs 1973

 The Flower Power appears unimaginable without weed.
 Some say it was a symbol of rebellion against authority.
-Or is it just good marketing, but from the authority’s side?
+Or was it just good marketing, but from the authority’s side?